But First We Brunch!

 close up side view of a piece of new jersey crumb cake.

-Sunday mornings in New Jersey meant stopping at a local bakery, or bagel shop, and seeing the giant slices of crumb cake on the counter.
-Even wrapped in plastic, you could still smell the buttery cinnamon crumb topping and you knew you wanted it.
+Sunday mornings in New Jersey (and okay New York - turf wars are real) means stopping at a local bakery, bodega, or bagel shop, and seeing giant slices of crumb cake on the counter.
+Even wrapped in plastic, you can still smell the buttery cinnamon crumb topping and you know you want it.

 I baked one or two giant sheet pans of this cake every weekend morning at the bakery, and, although they kept the recipe under wraps, I just knew I had to recreate those flavors here at home!